Updated on December 9, 2022

 Antipsychotics

-Antipsychotics treat psychosis rooted in mental illness rather than substance use.
-However, they're still effective in managing alcohol and drug use linked to mental illness.
+Antipsychotics treat psychosis rather than substance abuse.
+They also effectively manage alcohol and drug use linked to mental illness.

 Anticonvulsants